 Appointed to the Supreme Court in 1975, Justice John Paul Stevens was a consistent defender of church-state separation in freedom of religion cases.
 Stevens, who had introduced the "secondary effects doctrine" in relation to crime around adult businesses, appeared to become more speech-protective when it came to indecent or low-value speech in his later years on the Court.
 He retired in 2010.
 (Photo by Steve Petteway, photographer for the US Supreme Court, 2006)

-Born in Chicago, Stevens earned his undergraduate degree from the University of Chicago.
-He then served his country in World War II, as an intelligence officer in the U.S. Navy.
+Born in Chicago, John Stevens earned his undergraduate degree from the University of Chicago.
+He then served in World War II as an intelligence officer in the U.S. Navy.
 He earned a Bronze Star during his military service.

 After returning home, he went to law school, earning his degree from Northwestern University Law School.
 Upon graduation, he clerked for U.S. Supreme Court Justice Wiley Rutledge, a noted defender of church-state separation.
 Professor Laura Krugman Ray writes that from his clerkship experience, Justice Stevens maintained a deep interest in the Establishment Clause.
 (Ray, 263).